rgandsam/magento-1.x-cert/Magento.md

 ######How and when does Magento load the base configuration, the module
 configuration, and the database configuration?

 Magento loads the base configuration as the first step in the Mage_Core_Model_App->run() method by grabbing and parsing all the XML files in the app/etc folder.
-The module configuration is loaded next, with the _initModules method.
-It (and it's called functions) grab and parse all the module declaration *.xml files in app/etc/modules.
+The module configuration is loaded next, with the `_initModules` method.
+It (and it's called functions) grab and parse all the module declaration `*.xml` files in `app/etc/modules`.
 It then loads the config.xml files from the etc directories.
 The database configuration is then loaded with the config->loadDb method.
 It loads the configuration values stored in the DB into the XML tree.

 ######How and when are the two main types of setup script executed?